FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*
 *Include videos or screencaptures of both the system and the controller.*

+For the prototype, I decided to link the pi using [this](https://pimylifeup.com/raspberry-pi-spotify/) tutorial.
+This will create a live speaker using the pi.
+Interactions will rely on wizard of oz method, however voice recording & processing can be setup using the speech2text examples.

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)